IanoNjuguna/BoBa/README.md

 ## Description

 BoBa is a ball bouncing around within a window.

-I built this to demonstrate the principles of animation and collision detection using the Python's Turtle module.
+BoBa demonstrates the principles of animation and collision detection using the Turtle module in the Python programming language.

 ### Documentation